Skip Nav Destination

 Published: 23 December 2005

-... basic residues, a specificity that resembles that of the furin-like PCs (proprotein convertases).
+... of basic residues, a specificity that resembles that of the furin-like PCs (proprotein convertases).
 This led to the demonstration that furin/PC inhibitors containing poly( D -arginine) are also potent inhibitors of NS3, and that anthrax toxin protective antigen and myelin basic protein are potential NS3...

 Articles